What's Behind bioCURIOUS

 Who We Are

-Maria Chavez – Executive Director, Treasurer & Director of Community Engagement is a biohacker and project manager.
-A new Board Member at BioCurious, in the past 6 years she has organized our events, classes and community projects.
+Over the past 6 years Maria has organized our events, classes and community projects.
 She is also a Board Member of Real Vegan Cheese, an open source project to create a synthetic cheese from genetically modified yeast.
-She is an adviser to the Latin American Network of BioHacker Spaces.
-She has been a leader on two iGEM teams, in 2014 and 2015, and is a member of multiple community lab science projects.
-Most recently she joined the Open Insulin project to create an open source form of insulin.
-Her ambition is to continue to push open source science and to aid in the creation of more biohacking spaces, democratizing science globally.
+Maria is an adviser to the Latin American Network of BioHacker Spaces and has been a leader on two iGEM teams, in 2014 and 2015.
+She is also a leading member of the Open Insulin Project and a cofounder of the Cuttlefish Project.
+Her ambition is to continue to push open source science and to aid in the creation of more community biotech/science spaces available to everyone.
 Maria has a BS in Information Technology and an MBA focused in Global Management.

-Eri Gentry – Cofounder, Chairman of the Board of BioCurious works toward the democratization and human-centricity of biology and medicine.
+Eri works toward the democratization and human-centricity of biology and medicine.
 Eri is also a science and technology researcher at the Institute for the Future, a Palo Alto-based futures research organization, where she helps organizations navigate the zones between technology disruption and user adoption.
 Eri sits on the board of Summer.org, a STEM education organization.
 She has been named a Champion for Change in Citizen Science by the White House, a Hometown Hero by Popular Mechanics, a Techonomy Top Ten (edging out additive manufacturing).
 She was previously cofounder and CEO of Livly, a biotech startup on a mission to cure major human diseases.